 Jeff Brothers, Teaching Assistant Professor, MAcc, University of Denver

 Ryan Casey, Associate Professor, PhD, Arizona State University

 Kathleen Davisson, Teaching Professor, MAcc, University of Denver

 Kelsey Dworkis, Assistant Professor, PhD, University of Southern California

 Jacqueline Eschenlohr, Teaching Assistant Professor, MAcc, University of Denver

 Joyce Frakes, Professor, Emerita, PhD, Stanford University

-Adam Greiner, Assistant Professor, PhD, Florida Atlantic University
+Adam Greiner, Associate Professor, PhD, Florida Atlantic University

-Hugh Grove, Professor, DBA, University of Southern California
+Hugh Grove, Professor, Emeritus, DBA, University of Southern California

 Glyn Hanbery, Professor, Emeritus, PhD, Arizona State University